rexhip/rexhip/code_snippets/bits.md

            mb := #mb);

 // Later in the program when one a bits need to be read, then a
-// bit can refer to diretly.
+// bit can be referred to directly.
 Eg. #status.b11_ready, for the ready
 // bit in this example

 IF #status.b11_ready THEN